-After rolling out the ARM-powered ROM-7420 Qseven COM (computer-on-module) earlier this month, Advantech has added what appears to be its first ARM-based single board computer — the RSB-4410 — which is implemented on the time-honored 3.5-inch SBC form-factor.
+After rolling out the Cortex A9-powered ROM-7420 Qseven COM (computer-on-module) earlier this month, Advantech has added its first ARM Cortex-A9 based single board computer: the “RSB-4410,” which is implemented on the time-honored 3.5-inch SBC form-factor.
+The company’s only previous ARM-based SBC appears to be the similarly 3.5-inch-sized RSB-4210, based on an 800MHz, Cortex-A8-equipped Freescale i.MX53 SoC and released in mid-2012.

 Advantech’s i.MX6-based, 3.5-inch RSB-4410 SBC